Word-Counter/words-counter/README.md

 Words Counter
-The purpose of this project is to familarize using basic python.
+<h1>The purpose of this project is to familarize using basic python.</h1>